tars/tars/docs/en/scenarios.md

 There are 3 scenarios of using TARS.
 In fact, you can up with another scenarios.
 The main scenarios will be listed here:

-* development with a transfer to the back-end for to implement;
+* development with a transfer to the back-end for implementing;
 * development of a static site locally.
-* development of a static site that is immediately ready for deploy.
+* development of a static site that is ready to deploy.

+You can get more info from [FAQ](faq.md).

 In all scenarios, it is mean that the development mode (dev-task) will be available with any keys.